erottier/SupportArticles-docs/support/windows-server/networking/configure-dfs-use-domain-names.md

 ## Steps for stage 3: Configure the DFSN server to respond by using FQDN referrals for root targets

 > [!NOTE]
 > Before you continue with the following steps for stage 3, we recommend that you back up the namespace metadata to guard against unexpected failures or accidents.
-The backup steps, together with the other restore steps if you ever need them, are covered in steps A and C of the [Steps for stage 4](#steps-for-stage-4-update-the-namespace-metadata-for-each-folder-target-so-that-the-metadata-uses-appropriate-fqdn-names) section.
+The backup steps, together with the other restore steps if you ever need them, are covered in step 1 of the [Steps for stage 4](#steps-for-stage-4-update-the-namespace-metadata-for-each-folder-target-so-that-the-metadata-uses-appropriate-fqdn-names) section.

 > [!NOTE]
 > The DFSN Windows PowerShell cmdlets that are mentioned in this section are available only starting with Windows Server 2012 or Windows 8.